ryanhamilton/questdb.io/blog/2022-03-08-questdb-crypto-pandas.md

    questdb/questdb
 ```

-Navigate to localhost:9000, click on the “Upload” icon on the left-hand panel
+Navigate to `localhost:9000`, click on the “Upload” icon on the left-hand panel
 and import the
 [csv files of interest](https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory).

-This example will use the Solana dataset, but any of the coins from the dataset
+This example will use the Bitcoin dataset, but any of the coins from the dataset
 will also work.

 import Screenshot from "@theme/Screenshot"